TareqRafed/image-to-eink/README.md

-## WS E-ink 7.5inch V2 NodeJS driver
+## WS E-ink 7.5inch V2 NodeJS Image Proccessor

 Based on their Wi-Fi Loader DEMO, this code was extracted, refactored to support TS NodeJS.